void-linux/void-linux.github.io/_posts/2023-07-20-infra-week-day-4.md

-shift allows for fewer people to need to have to care about the specifics of running applications or deploying servers, since they truly can say "well it works on my machine" and be reasonably confident that the samee container wil work when deployed on the fleet.
+shift allows for fewer people to need to have to care about the specifics of running applications or deploying servers, since they truly can say "well it works on my machine" and be reasonably confident that the same container will work when deployed on the fleet.

-The last major tradeoff that we make when deciding where to run something is thinking about how hard it will be to move later if we decide we're unahppy with the provider.
+The last major trade-off that we make when deciding where to run something is thinking about how hard it will be to move later if we decide we're unhappy with the provider.
 Void is actually currently in the process of migrating our email server from one host to another at the time of writing due to IP reputation issues at our previous hosting provider.
 In order to make it easier to perform the